£255,000 Prices From

 Strathearn Park is the newest development from Ogilvie Homes and is situated in the town of Bridge of Earn offering a selection of stylish family villas set in the beautiful Perthshire countryside.

-The current phase release consists of four remaining types of 4 bed detached villas offering generous living space throughout with fitted kitchens including stainless steel electric oven, gas hob, integrated chimney hood and stainless steel splashback to hob.
+The current phase release consists of three remaining types of 4 bed detached villas offering generous living space throughout with fitted kitchens including stainless steel electric oven, gas hob, integrated chimney hood and stainless steel splashback to hob.

 Bridge of Earn itself is located on the east coast, just 5 miles from the beautiful city of Perth, and has many local amenities including restaurants, local shops, medical centre, parks and walking areas.
 For all your major high street retailers and unique independent stores along with some excellent nightlife, Perth is just a 10 minute drive away.